 Insurance

-1.6.1 Suppliers shall have in place the minimum insurance levels as stated on the ITQ Cover Sheet for each individual claim.
+1.6.1 Suppliers shall have in place the minimum insurance levels as stated on the ITQ Cover Sheet for each individual claim if awarded the Contract.

 1.6.2 Suppliers shall confirm their levels of Public Liability, Employers Liability and Professional Indemnity insurances (either in place or willing to obtain if successful) in their submission.